Posted on: February 27, 2025

 How Long Is the OSHA 30 Final Exam?

+As mentioned earlier, participants are required to achieve a passing score to obtain an OSHA 30 certification, which is typically set at 70% or higher.
 It's important to manage your time effectively during the exam and pace yourself so that you have enough time to read and answer all the questions.

 Moreover, you have six months from your course enrollment date to complete the 30-hour OSHA Outreach Training.
 Once the six months pass, your account expires, and you will be required to purchase the course again.